aws-samples/amazon-connect-with-amazon-lex-genai-capabilities/README.md

 "Successfully created CloudFormation stack".
 ```

-If you don't want to build the contact flow from scratch in Amazon Connect, you can import the sample flow provided with this repository.
+If you don't want to build the contact flow from scratch in Amazon Connect, you can import the sample flow provided with this repository[filelocation: /contactflowsample/samplecontactflow.json].

   5. Log in to your Amazon Connect instance.
 The account must be assigned a security profile that includes edit permissions for flows.
   6. On the Amazon Connect console, in the navigation pane, under Routing, choose Contact flows.